-2019 2018 2017
+(dollars in thousands) 2020 2019 2018

-CoBank Farm Credit Foundations \$836 6 \$ 1,063 5 \$ 901 5
+CoBank Farm Credit Foundations \$871 7 \$ 836 6 \$ 1,063 5

-Total \$ 842 \$ 1,068 \$ 906
+Total \$ 878 \$ 842 \$ 1,068

-Patronage distributed from CoBank was in cash and stock.
-The amount earned in 2019 was accrued and will be paid by CoBank in March 2020.
-The amount earned and accrued in 2018 and 2017 was paid by CoBank in March of the following year.
-In 2018, we received a one-time cash patronage distribution from CoBank of \$123 relating to tax reform changes.
+Patronage distributed from CoBank was in cash.
+The amount earned in 2020 was accrued and will be paid by CoBank in March 2021.
+During 2020, the Association received additional patronage distribution from CoBank of \$150 thousand due to CoBank's strong capital levels and financial results.
+The amount earned and accrued in 2019 and 2018 was paid by CoBank in March of the following year.
+In 2018, the Association received a one-time cash patronage distribution from CoBank of \$123 relating to tax reform changes.

-Patronage distributed by Farm Credit Foundations was accrued at the end of the year and will be paid in March 2020.
+Patronage distributed by Farm Credit Foundations was accrued at the end of the year and will be paid in March 2021.
 Farm Credit Foundations, a human resource service provider for a number of Farm Credit institutions, provides our payroll and human resource services.